amineelkouhen/redis-splunk-forwarder/README.md

 git clone https://github.com/amineelkouhen/redis-splunk-forwarder.git
 ```

-You can run the project in your local machine by installing [Redis Stack](https://redis.io/docs/stack/get-started/install/) then running `./gradlew bootRun`.
+You can run the project in your local machine by installing [Splunk Enterprise](https://docs.splunk.com/Documentation/Splunk/9.0.2/Installation/Chooseyourplatform) then running `./gradlew bootRun`.

 Or,